 Now, let’s get that pack organized and packed properly.

 6 Steps in Packing an Emergency Kit

 Remember: the general principles are going to be the same regardless of what you select to hold your kit.

 Step 1: Assemble all your supplies

 No matter what list(s) you use, remember to pause and first, look around to see what you might already have.
-One reason some moms never finish packing their emergency kits is because the have a long list of things to buy and the budget is tight and who knows when the money will be there…
+One reason some moms never finish packing their emergency kits is that they have a long list of things to buy and the budget is tight and who knows when the money will be there.

-If you start looking through cabinets, drawers, the garage, the trunk of your car, etc., you may be pleasantly surprised to find that you have far more items for your kit than you thought.
-Anything that is still on your To Buy list, might be found on Craigslist, Freecycle, eBay, in garage and estate sales, dollar stores, and thrift stores.
+If you start looking through cabinets, the junk drawer (Take this fun junk drawer challenge!), the garage, the trunk of your car, etc., you may be pleasantly surprised to find that you have far more items for your kit than you thought.
+For anything else still on your To Buy list check Craigslist, Freecycle, eBay, in garage and estate sales, dollar stores, and thrift stores.

 Step 2: Make sure your bag is the proper size and high quality